 “For producing fancy tools and complexity, it’s better to be social than smart,” says psychologist Joe Henrich of the University of British Columbia in Vancouver, Canada, the lead author of one of the two studies, published today in Proceedings of the Royal Society B1.
 “And things that make us social are going to make us seem smarter.”

-“There were some theoretical models to explain these phenomena but no one had done experiments,” says evolutionary biologist Maxime Derex of the University of Montpellier, France, who led the other study, published online today in Nature2. live Free chat
+“There were some theoretical models to explain these phenomena but no one had done experiments,” says evolutionary biologist Maxime Derex of the University of Montpellier, France, who led the other study, published online today in Nature2.
+Free Video chat

 Derex’s team asked 366 male students to play a virtual game in which they gained points — and eventually money — by building either an arrowhead or a fishing net.
 The nets offered greater rewards, but were also harder to make.
 The students watched video demonstrations of the two tasks in groups of 2, 4, 8 or 16, before attempting the tasks individually.
 Their arrows and nets were tested in simulations and scored.
-After each trial, they could see how other group members fared, and watch a step-by-step procedure for any one of the designs. webcam chat
+After each trial, they could see how other group members fared, and watch a step-by-step procedure for any one of the designs.
+Free Video chat

 After 15 trials, the larger groups were more likely to still be making nets as well as arrows.
 They had also maintained the quality of the original net design, while improving on the arrows.
-In smaller groups, however, the arrows never improved, and the nets became simpler over time. buy viagra When most players tried to copy the tools, they ended up with less effective versions, but larger groups were more likely to contain skilled artisans who equalled or improved on the initial designs.
+In smaller groups, however, the arrows never improved, and the nets became simpler over time. conseil achat viagra sur internet When most players tried to copy the tools, they ended up with less effective versions, but larger groups were more likely to contain skilled artisans who equalled or improved on the initial designs.
 They provided templates for their teammates to duplicate, and boosted the group’s overall performance.

 In their study1, Henrich and his collaborators asked 200 students to either recreate an on-screen image using complex editing software, or to tie a series of rock-climbing knots.
 The students played the games in successive ‘generations’, and could see detailed instructions from either one or five of their predecessors.